Rotavirus is an infection that can cause severe stomach illness (gastroenteritis).

 What is rotavirus?

 Rotavirus is an infection that can cause severe stomach illness (gastroenteritis).
 Almost all children will have at least one rotavirus infection before they are five years of age.
-It is the most common cause of diarrhea and hospitalization for diarrhea in children under age five.
+It is the most common cause of diarrhea and hospitalization for diarrhea in children under five years of age.

 How is rotavirus spread?

-Rotavirus is easily spread through contact with stool (bowel movement) of an infected child.
-For example the virus can be spread through contact with unwashed hands of caregivers changing diapers of an infected child or the hands of the infected child.
-The virus is often spread in child care settings, where the virus can live for days on toys and surfaces if not cleaned properly.
+Rotavirus is easily spread through contact with the stool (bowel movement) of an infected child.
+For example, the virus can be spread through unwashed hands of caregivers changing diapers or the hands of an infected child.
+The virus is often spread in child care settings, where it can live for days on toys and surfaces if they are not cleaned properly.

 What are the symptoms of rotavirus?

-Symptoms usually start one to three days after a child has been infected with the virus.
+Symptoms usually start one to three days after a child is infected with the virus.
 Symptoms include:

 - Vomiting